 Our Investment thesis

 Cadia Capital Group is about cash flow, forced appreciation and emerging markets.
-By focusing primarily on affordable multifamily property investing, we are able employ a multi-faceted approach to investing.
+By focusing primarily on affordable multifamily assets, we are able employ a multi-faceted approach to investing.

-Our criteria for investment begins with an asset's ability to create cash flows substantially over and above its cost to own.
-Healthy cash flow, not only creates immediate returns for investors, but also ensures sustainability in any market cycle.
+Our criteria for investment begins with an asset's ability to create cash flow substantially over and above its cost to own.
+Healthy cash flows, don't only create immediate returns for investors, but also ensures sustainability in any market cycle.
 Unlike more traditional methods (mutual fund, 401k, stocks, bonds and CDs), cash flow provides financial benefits in the present vs. only in the future.
-In our current economic downturn, affordable housing will not only be the least effected, we project it will actually experience increased demand over time.
-As we're experiencing in our current affordable housing portfolio, rents are not affected and occupancy is actually increasing.
-A demand for affordable housing will generate healthy cash flow and will ensure sustainability in any cycle.

 Forced appreciation is about maximizing a property's potential and therefore maximizing a property's value.
 By identifying cash flow properties with current operational inefficiencies, we are able to turn these oversights into tangible benefits for our investors.
 For every $1 increase in annual profit, a property's value can be increased by a multiple of 10-20 times.
 This powerful rule of forced appreciation allows investors to maximize a property's operations (Optimize Revenue, Minimize Expenses) and greatly increase the property's value as a result.